hiboabd/CV/README.md

 ## Profile

-I am an ambitious, former market researcher looking for a challenging, friendly and collaborative work environment to progress as a junior developer.
+I am a go-getter with a curious mind, who likes to experiment with different perspectives and new challenges.
+I become a developer due to the unique combination of personal satisfaction, self development and creative expression it can fulfil.

 After graduating from University College London with a first class degree in Psychology, I spent almost two years working as a Market Researcher for a youth research agency.

 I have recently completed training at [Makers Academy](https://makers.tech) (London's leading programming bootcamp), to make my dream of becoming a developer a reality.

-My immediate goal is to secure a position at a company where I can continue to grow and improve myself both personally and professionally.
-I enjoy challenges and look forward to opportunities where I will be able to assume more responsibilities.
+I wish to work for a mission-led and value driven company who are committed to bringing positive change.
+I hope to contribute to big projects as part of a fun, supportive team where I can learn from people of all walks of life.

+## Personal aim

+I am committed to using my technical skills to increase accessibility and inclusivity in tech, particularly among BAME and Muslims.
+I blog about my tech journey (Twitter: @hibocodes, Dev.to: @hiboabd) and I mentor others to take their first steps towards a career in tech.

+I hope to get the support from the company I work for in doing this as its incredibly close to my heart.

 ## Projects